 DNS translation is typically performed by the ISP (Internet Service Provider).
 However, the translation process leaves text logs of the websites you are visiting, allowing the ISP to see which websites you have been visiting.

 So, DNS translation exposes you to the ISP and other third-parties that may be interested in invading your privacy for some reason.

 If you use a VPN, then DNS translation requests are handled by the VPN itself, increasing your privacy considerably.
 However, if the VPN you are using isn’t strong enough, the DNS request can leak, revealing your browsing activities.

 To test if your VPN is leaking DNS, you can use the web-based tool dnsleaktest.com.
 The standard test is sufficient to check if you have a DNS leak.
-If test correctly guesses your ISP, their IP address, and location, then your VPN is leaking your DNS and it’s time for you to invest in a secure VPN like Surfshark.
+If test correctly guesses your ISP, their IP address, and location, then your VPN is leaking your DNS and it’s time for you to invest in a secure VPN like ExpressVPN.